apostrophecms/gatsby-source-apostrophe/README.md

 ### Rendered content

-Apostrophe pieces are well suited to being delivered as structured, JSON-like data.
-Apostrophe pages, on the other hand, usually consist primarily of the flexible content "areas," populated with any number of different widget types.
-It powers Apostrophe's great in-context editing experience, but the raw data is not easy to use in a page template on your own.
+Apostrophe "pieces" are well suited to being delivered as structured, JSON-like data.
+However, the power of Apostrophe really shines when editors build custom series of content widgets in "areas."
+Because areas can contain many types of widgets, and thus are not consisten in data structure, it is more useful to retrieve those from the APIs as rendered HTML.

+Area fields on piece types will be available in the GraphQL queries with a `_rendered` property containing a string of rendered HTML.
+All other field types are delivered directly as their normal data types, e.g., strings, number, arrays, etc.

+Apostrophe pages usually consist primarily of these content "areas," populated with any number of different widget types.
 Unless you add `renderPages: false` to this source plugin's options, pages will appear with a `_rendered` property in Gatsby GraphQL queries.
 This property's value is a string of HTML, rendered using the relevant page template in the Apostrophe app.
 That HTML can be used in your Gatsby site to [programmatically create pages](https://www.gatsbyjs.com/docs/tutorial/part-seven/) using the right layout component and slug structure for your site.

 ## Planned features

-- Apos "areas" are rendered as HTML by default, rather than output as less usable raw data
 - Apostrophe images included by default
 - Apostrophe pages included via an option, generating Gatsby pages
 - Apos pages rendered as HTML by default (necessary for automatically generating Gatsby pages)